SAEON/data-portal/README.md

           <>

             {/* Module that handles selecting/deselecting features  */}
+            {/* You can also place this module in the LayerManager callback to access the proxyLayers object and other functions */}
             <SingleFeatureSelector map={map}>
               {({ selectedFeature, unselectFeature }) => (selectedFeature ? <div>popup</div> : '')}
             </SingleFeatureSelector>